imagetyperz-api/API-docs/README.md

 ### Submit reCAPTCHA

-In order to solve recaptcha v2 and invisible, there are **2 steps** that have to be made.
+In order to solve regular (v2), invisible or v3 reCAPTCHA, there are **2 steps** that have to be made.

 First is to submit the recaptcha details, and then get the **g-response** after it was completed.